When is the International Day of Prayer for the Persecuted Church (IDOP) in 2021?

 Is there still a hard copy IDOP Kit as in previous years?

 No. The age of efficient technology has helped IDOP Canada avoid the high cost of hard copy production and mailings.
 While it still requires the time and skills of many talented and concerned people to create this resource every year—and a cost to advertise, educate and inform people—the common use of the Internet has enabled us to reach further with kits that are easy to download, print and distribute.
 The only exception (in some cases) may be the use of the video.
-We suggest if you are not familiar with how to present a YouTube video in a public forum that you speak to someone in your group or area who is familiar with that.
+We suggest that if you are not familiar with how to present a YouTube video in a public forum that you speak to someone in your group or area who is familiar with that.
 It is a very common Internet platform today and we are sure you will be able to find help close to home.